Management Department (MGT)

 International Management

-Through this course, students will be introduced to the opportunities and challenges corporations face when doing business internationally and identify strategies and practices to manage effectively in a global environment.
-In particular, students will be exposed to, and encouraged to critically think about, international management topics such as the global business environment, ethics and corporate social responsibility, culture, international strategy and entry, organizational behavior across cultures, and international human resource management issues.
+Through this course, students are introduced to the opportunities and challenges corporations face when doing business internationally and identify strategies and practices to manage effectively in a global environment.
+In particular, students are exposed to, and encouraged to critically think about, international management topics such as the global business environment, ethics and corporate social responsibility, culture, international strategy and entry, organizational behavior across cultures, and international human resource management issues.
 In the end, students develop an understanding of, and appreciation for, culture and its impact on management and strategies for managing in a complex, global environment.
-Prerequisite: admission to business or international business minor with a non business major; junior standing.
+Prerequisite: a grade of "C" or better in ACC 221, ACC 222, BLAW 205, ECO 110, ECO 120, ENG 110, MTH 160 or MTH 175 or MTH 207, and STAT 145 or STAT 245; or a business administration or international business minor with a non-CBA major.
+54 credits earned.
 Offered Fall, Spring.

 MGT 385 Cr.3